CryptoManufaktur-io/consensus-deployment-ansible/README.md

 - This setup expects that you already have deposits made and config data generated
 - This setup is ideally aimed at public testnets and helps quickly provision validators

-## Setup
+## Initial configuration

-- Ensure this repo is cloned locally and that the submodules have been pulled

-`git submodule update --init --recursive`
+- Ensure this repo is cloned locally and that the submodules have been pulled `git submodule update --init --recursive`

 - Ensure ansible has been installed
 `ansible --version`

+- Copy secrets config to `<testnet>/inventory/secrets.yml` A sample secrets file can be found at `<testnet>/inventory/secrets_sample.yml`

+- Copy inventory file to `<testnet>/inventory/inventory.ini` A sample inventory can be found at `<testnet>/inventory/inventory_sample.ini`

 - Ensure SSH access to all servers.
-Check by command

-`ansible -i testnets/efoundation/inventory/inventory.ini -m ping all`
+Check by command `ansible -i testnets/efoundation/inventory/inventory.ini -m ping all`

-- Mac error fix

-`export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES && export PATH="/usr/local/opt/gnu-tar/libexec/gnubin:$PATH"`

-## Setting up
+## Playbooks setup for each action

 `1. ansible-playbook -i testnets/efoundation/inventory/inventory.ini playbooks/setup_geth.yml`

 `2. ansible-playbook -i testnets/efoundation/inventory/inventory.ini playbooks/setup_beacon_and_validators_full.yml`

 `3. ansible-playbook -i testnets/efoundation/inventory/inventory.ini playbooks/setup_logging.yml`

-Tail docker loki plugin logs `sudo journalctl -f -u docker.service | grep loki`

 ## Usage